Cordyceps (mace): properties, contraindications, how to take

 .

-Rats with chronic kidney disease were put under the magnifying glass of the researchers.
-They were given cordyceps (of the genus sinensis) for 8 weeks.
-The study showed that the fungus significantly reduced heart and liver damage in the rodentsand.
+Rats with chronic kidney disease came under the magnifying glass of researchers in 2014.
+They were given cordyceps (of the genus sinensis) for eight weeks.
+The study showed that it significantly reduced heart and liver damage in the rodentsand.

-Scientists attributed this effect to the adenosine present in cordyceps.
+Scientists attributed these findings to the adenosine content of cordyceps.
 Adenosine is a naturally occurring compound that protects the heart .

 .

-Some studies show that cordyceps can increase blood flow in the heart and brain, improve microcirculation and stabilise blood pressure.
+Some scientific studies have shown that cordyceps can increase blood flow in the heart and brain, improve microcirculation and stabilise blood pressure.

 .